saura24/Labimg/README.md

 # Labimg
-A simple image labelling tool.
+A simple image labelling tool use to generate labels for a given dataset.